Spring Yard Preparation: Essential Tips for North Texas Homeowners

 Trees in North Texas face hot summers, occasional droughts, and variable rainfall.
 Proper care starts with knowing how to support their growth during spring.
 Pruning is a key task.
 It removes dead or damaged branches, improves air circulation, and shapes the tree for better sunlight exposure.

-When pruning, use clean, sharp tools to make precise cuts and avoid heavy pruning that stresses the tree.
+When pruning, use clean, sharp tools to make precise cuts.
+Avoid heavy pruning that stresses the tree.
 Instead, remove no more than 25% of the canopy at once.
 This encourages healthy growth without shock.
-Focus on branches that cross or rub against each other, as these can cause wounds and invite pests.
-Refer to our complete guide to pruning if you need more help!
+Focus on branches that cross or rub against each other.
+These can cause wounds and invite pests.
+If you need more help, refer to our complete guide to pruning.

 Watering is equally important.
 Newly planted trees need deep watering once or twice a week, depending on rainfall.
 Established trees benefit from a slow, deep soak every 10 to 14 days.
 This encourages roots to grow deeper, making the tree more drought-resistant.